ma-quantumlab/IoT-Server/AddDataSource.md

 ## Step 3:

-Now that the data has been successfully passed into Influx DB we can display it on the Grafana front end.
-Note that from here the system automatically will upload the data to dropbox daily.
-To add a visual in any of the Grafana dashboards enter into one and press the Blue "Add" button that is on the top, and in the dropdown press visualization.
-The image below is an example of how to set up a Grafana Visualization.
+Now that the data has been successfully passed into InfluxDB, it can be displayed on the Grafana front end.
+From this point, the system will automatically upload the data to Dropbox daily.

+To add a visualization to any of the Grafana dashboards, navigate to the desired dashboard and click the blue "Add" button at the top.
+From the dropdown menu, select "Visualization".
+The image below provides an example of how to configure a Grafana visualization, with the following key steps to note:

+Select the correct InfluxDB data source: Each database is paired with a specific data source.

+Configure the query:

+- Under MEASUREMENT, choose the measurement of interest.
+- Below that, select the desired FIELD.
+  - For example in the image, the field "Alice 50K Temperature" was selected from the measurement "alice_temperature" within the fridges database.
+- The "fill(previous)" option in the GROUP BY section is optional but helps ensure the graph appears continuous.
+- Choose the visualization type: Grafana offers a variety of visualization options located at the top-right.
+In this example, the "Stat" visualization was selected.
+- Finalize the visualization: Give the visualization a name and, optionally, add a description for clarity.

+Once these steps are completed, the visualization is ready and can be viewed within the Grafana dashboard.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9a53c61b-fc08-4d04-95a5-8489195b6cf3" alt="Model" width="1000">